 Letter of Recommendation

 Three current professional letters of recommendation are required with this application that address:

 - the quality of applicant’s proposed plan of study (including the quality of the institutions and departments where applicant intends to pursue his/her degree);

 - applicant’s experience and motivation relevant to educating a diverse student body in the CSU.

 References should include the referee’s name, address, e-mail, and telephone number.
 One of the three letters must be from the CSU Faculty Mentor, which should also describe the Mentor's approach to mentoring graduate students and, if available, successes with guiding past students through their doctoral education and faculty job search.
 If the applicant is currently enrolled in a doctoral program, one of the other letters must be from a faculty member at that institution.

 CSU Faculty Position Announcement

-The mentor should provide the student, for inclusion with his/her application, a copy of a recent tenure-track faculty position announcement in the student’s general field of study that has been posted at a CSU campus.
+The Faculty Mentor should provide the student applicant, for inclusion with his/her application, a copy of a recent tenure-track faculty position announcement in the student’s general field of study that has been posted at a CSU campus.
 The purpose of the job posting is to provide evidence that the CSU has recently sought to hire individuals in the field/specialization pursued by the applicant.
 The existence of a job posting in the student’s field does not imply or guarantee that similar jobs will be available when the participant applies for employment in the CSU.
 However, the lack of a relevant job posting in recent years may indicate that there is little demand for faculty in the field pursued by the student.